-- To acquaint the student with selected programming languages and applications packages - To acquaint the student with the syntax used in selected programming languages - To acquaint the student with computer program design using both object-oriented methodology and top-down structured methodology - To acquaint the student with the practical uses of programming languages and applications packages - To provide students with the mathematical background needed to work in a computer programming environment - To provide students with the mathematical background needed for transfer to bachelor's degree studies in a similar major - To provide the student with foundation knowledge of the principles used in the field of Management Information Systems regarding computer systems, telecommunications, electronic commerce, security, privacy, and ethical considerations
+- Acquaint the student with selected programming languages and applications packages, as well as the syntax and practical uses of such languages and packages. - Acquaint the student with computer program design using both object-oriented and top-down structured methodology. - Provide students with the mathematical background needed to work in a computer programming environment or transfer to bachelor's degree studies in a similar major. - Provide the student with foundation knowledge of the principles used in the field of Management Information Systems regarding computer systems, telecommunications, electronic commerce, security, privacy, and ethical considerations.

-Principles of Accounting I College Writing Pre-Calculus Computer Applications II Diversity/Global Studies Elective College 101: Freshman Experience (1 cr)
+Principles of Accounting I College Writing\ Pre-Calculus\ Computer Applications II Diversity/Global Studies Elective College 101: Freshman Experience (1 cr)